planetfederal/workshops/workshops/geogig/doc/source/gui/commit.rst

 #.
 Select :menuselection:`Layer --> Toggle Editing` to complete the editing process.
 Click :guilabel:`Save` when prompted.

 #.
-At this point, the plugin will go to work, recognizing a change to the layer, and prompting an update of the repository.
-Click :guilabel:`OK` to have the plugin update the repository, then when asked enter a commit message and then click :guilabel:`OK`.
+At this point, the plugin will go to work, recognizing a change to the layer.
+When asked enter a commit message and then click :guilabel:`OK`.

    .. figure:: img/commit_newlanemessage.png